newjersey/navigator.business.nj.gov/web/roadmaps/tasks/search-licenses.md

 callToActionLink: "https://business.nj.gov/licensing-and-certification-guide"
 callToActionText: "Search Licenses"
 ---

-After you've registered and formed your business, you can search for licenses and apply to any that are relevant to your industry.
+You can search for licenses and apply to any that are relevant to your industry.
 Some businesses do not require a specific state license unless they sell a regulated product or service.